Raykosan/ComfyUI_RaykoStudio/README.md

 -
 ### 🪛 Usage
 **Buttons**
-SELECT CSV FILE - Selecting the desired CSV file in the files you have already uploaded
+SELECT CSV FILE - Select the desired CSV file from the list of files that you have already uploaded earlier.
-📂 UPLOAD NEW CSV FILE - Download a new CSV file from anywhere on your PC
+📂 UPLOAD NEW CSV FILE - Download a new CSV file from anywhere on your PC.
+It will automatically appear in the styles folder and in the future you will be able to select it with the "SELECT CSV FILE" button.
 ➕ ADD STYLE - Choosing the styles you need
-🟢 - Bypass on/off
+🟢 - Bypass on/off.
+You can choose an infinite number of styles and change them to create the combination you need.
 ❌ - Removing a style from the panel

 ### 🎨 Styles